-Catherine Jones assists CPR with general administration, project production, distribution, reporting, and conference planning.
-Ms. Jones joined CPR in October, 2005.
+Catherine Jones manages CPR's general administration, project production, distribution, reporting, and conference planning.
+Ms. Jones joined CPR in October 2005.
 Prior to joining CPR, she worked as a Property Manager in the commercial office field for over 15 years in the Baltimore, Washington, and Virginia real estate markets.
 Working for premier commercial office management companies, she developed an extensive expertise in financial reporting and analysis, human resource management, construction management, and project management.
 She served numerous private and institutional clients, both foreign and domestic.
-Her favorite aspect of property management was tenant relations and getting the opportunity to work with a wide variety of tenants, both small and very large, and helping them meet their office space needs.
+Her favorite aspect of property management was tenant relations and getting the opportunity to work with a wide variety of tenants, both small and large, and helping them meet their office space needs.

 Darya Minovi, MPH, is a Senior Policy Analyst at the Center for Progressive Reform.
 She is a public health advocate passionate about environmental justice and the use of research to inform policies that protect human health and safeguard the environment.